-The first case of West Nile infected mosquitoes of 2019 found in Pinal.
-They
+The first case of West Nile infected mosquitoes of 2019 was found in Pinal.
+County officials

 have not announced what part of the county the infected mosquitoes were

 found, but emphasized that they can be found anywhere in the county.

 The health district urges people to prevent their exposure to mosquitoes altogether by using the following guidelines:

 This new find in Pinal County is in addition to the infected mosquitos found in Maricopa County so far.
 A report on Fox 10 from Wednesday showed that unlike 2018, when 138 samples were positive in Maricopa County, so far in 2019 there are 240 positive samples.